Dmp-86/CannaMed/README.md

 - **Testimonials section**

     - This section is broken into 4 quotes.
-The intention is to provide the user with real-life patient reviews for a range of different conditions and symptoms. the section is responsive and the structure of the quotes will change based on the users screen-size.
+The intention is to provide the user with real-life patient reviews for a range of different conditions and symptoms.
+    The section is responsive and the structure of the quotes will change based on the users screen-size.

 ![screenshot](documentation/testimonials-fs.png)
 ![screenshot](documentation/testimonials-bl.png)